 We should ask ourselves again which class or object this information should belong to.
-Thinking carefully about the type of information we are adding here (carried items, maximum weight), we realize that this is information about a player!
-The logical thing to do (following responsibility-driven design guidelines) is to create a Player class.
-We can then add these fields to the Player class, and create a Player object at the start of the game, to store the data.
+Thinking carefully about the type of information we are adding here (carried items, maximum weight) we realize that this is information about a player!
+The logical thing to do (following OFWJ_C07.QXD 2/3/06 2:50 pm Page 217 responsibility-driven design guidelines) is to create a Player class.
+We can then add these fields to the Player class and create a player object at the start of the game to store the data.